dartsim/dart/README.md

 # DART: Dynamic Animation and Robotics Toolkit

-DART is a modern, cross-platform, scalable, and high-performance physics engine for robotics and reinforcement learning applications.
+DART aims to be a scalable and high-fidelity physics library for robotics and reinforcement learning application.

 This project is written in C++17, and follows the CppCoreGuidelines.
 The source code is released under the 2-Clause BSD license.